 The Wildlife Care Center is often on the front lines when local wildlife populations experience a crisis.

-The Wildlife Care Center is often on the front lines when local wildlife populations experience a crisis, providing a variety of services that help contain emergencies and rehabilitate ill or injured animals.
+The Audubon Society of Portland's Wildlife Care Center is often on the front lines when local wildlife populations experience a crisis, providing a variety of services that help contain emergencies and rehabilitate ill or injured animals.

 In fall 2012, our staff and volunteers swung into action as part of a city-wide response to an avian botulism outbreak at Smith Lake, located in the Smith and Bybee Wetlands Natural Area.
 Their work provides a good case study for the care center's crisis response capabilities.